Akuli/python-tutorial/basics/editor-setup.md

 - Vim
 - Wingware

-This list doesn't contain all bad editors, but these are editors that people often try to use.
-If you know a bad editor and you think I should mention it here, please [let me know](../contact-me.md).
+This list doesn't contain all the editors out there but a few popular ones.
+If you know another editor that has not been included and you think I should mention it here, please [let me know](../contact-me.md).

 ## Editor or `>>>` prompt?